vincent290587/stravaV10/README.md

 # Project

-This application is an open source bicycle GPS.
+This application is an open-source small form-factor bicycle GPS computer.

 Included features:
 * Real-time compete with the internally stored Strava Segments (500+)
-* Store a GPX file and follow it on-screen
+* Store GPX files and follow it on-screen with zoom options
-* ANT+ connection to a heart rate monitors, any FE-C devices (smart home trainer), cadence & speed sensors...
+* ANT+ connection to heart rate monitors, FE-C devices (smart home trainer), cadence & speed sensors...
 * BLE connection to use the LNS, UART and Komoot (see https://www.komoot.com/)
-* Estimates power using a precise barometer and special algorithms
+* Estimate power using a precise barometer and special algorithms

-Autonomy depends on the use: it uses <8mA in indoor mode (70+ hours), and around 35mA in outdoor modes (20+ hours).
+Autonomy depends on the use: it uses <8mA in indoor mode (70+ hours), and around 40mA in outdoor modes (20+ hours).

 ## Hardware

 This project uses Nordic nRF52840, a Cortex M4F MCU which can do BLE/ANT+ RF communications.
-The board can be found under: https://github.com/vincent290587/EAGLE/tree/master/Projects/myStravaB_V3
+The PCB can be found under: https://github.com/vincent290587/EAGLE/tree/master/Projects/myStravaB_V3
 The BOM costs around 100€

 ## Compilation & Programming

-Must be compiled with GCC 6 2017-q2-update and nRF SDK V15.2 with softdevice s332 V5.0.0
+Must be compiled with GCC 6 2017-q2-update and nRF SDK V15.3 with softdevice s340 V6.1.1

+/!\ The USB bootloader must be programmed before using the dfu targets (found in dfu subfolder)

-cd pca10056/s332/armgcc
+cd pca10056/s340/armgcc
 make
 make flash_softdevice (or) make dfu_softdevice
 make flash            (or) make dfu

 ## Roadmap